 Hydroton grow rocks, or expanded clay pellets, also referred to as leca clay, clay balls, are one of the most helpful and versatile growing media to any traditional and hydroponic grower.

 They’ve gained popularity over the last ten years for their porous shape.
-With these pores throughout each ball, the pellets make it to easy to support a steady distribution of nutrients, oxygen, and water around the roots of various plants.
+With these pores throughout each ball, the pellets make it easy to support a steady distribution of nutrients, oxygen, and water around the roots of various plants.

 What is Hydroton / Expanded Clay Pellets?